ekamperi/ekamperi.github.io/_posts/2020-05-06-normality-tests-in-statistics.md

 {% endraw %}
 {% endhighlight %}

-So, the rule of thumb I follow is this: if histograms and Shapiro-Wilk disagree, for small sample size, I go with Shapiro (of course, I check mean/median, etc.).
-For a large sample size, I go with the histograms.
+So, the rule of thumb I follow is this: if histograms and Shapiro-Wilk disagree, for small sample size, I go with Shapiro-Wilk (of course, I consider mean/median, etc.).
+For a large sample size, though, I go with the histograms.